cloudguru0226/skillpathway/replit.md

 ## Recent Changes
 **June 24, 2025:**
-- Enhanced schema with assignments, categories, permissions for granular content management
+- ✅ Implemented comprehensive learner features: self-enrollment, global search, My Learning dashboard
+- ✅ Added enhanced admin content management with full CRUD for roadmaps, courses, labs, and trainings
+- ✅ Extended navigation with "My Learning" and "Search" options for better UX
-- Preparing to implement comprehensive learner self-enrollment and admin CRUD features
+- ✅ Enhanced backend storage methods to support all new learner and admin functionality
-- Added support for training assignments with due dates and priorities
+- ✅ Fixed schema conflicts and ensured all content types are available for admin management

 ## Project Architecture